-Though courses that reflect a focus on development are represented in the First-Year Seminars, they do not count towards the designation in Global Development Studies.
+Though courses that reflect a focus on development are represented in the Seminars in Scholarly Inquiry, they do not count towards the designation in Global Development Studies.
 Students interested in development processes are nevertheless encouraged to consider these courses.

 Several courses in the program are options in the core curriculum and may be counted towards both the emphasis and the core requirement.

 Most courses offered in the program require no related prior study; however, students who take any of the few upper division courses with prerequisites must satisfy the associated requirements.

 To qualify for the designation Interdisciplinary Emphasis in Global Development Studies, a student must meet the requirements specified below.
 While students self-select their participation by completing and submitting a form to the Academic Advising office, they are strongly encouraged to meet with one of the advisory committee members to coordinate their planned curricular trajectory.

 - The emphasis requires a total of six courses (6 units) from the required and elective course options;